ithaka/pharos/docs/development/anatomy-of-a-component.md

 ## Storybook stories

-You can find stories for exploration in Storybook in `pharos-sparkly-text.wc.stories.mdx` for the core web component and `PharosSparklyText.react.stories.mdx` for the corresponding generated React component.
+You can find stories for exploration in Storybook in `pharos-sparkly-text.wc.stories.tsx` for the core web component and `PharosSparklyText.react.stories.tsx` for the corresponding generated React component.
 These stories can act as a test-driven development tool, helping you stress test the behavior and design of components as you build them.

 ## The SparklyText component